 - Look for some indication the company is legitimate.
 For instance, does the website post a Better Business Bureau seal of approval?
-Does it offer a money back guarantee if it doesn’t deliver on a specific action--say clearing the first few pages of a search of negative information?
-How long have they been in business (with the understanding most have not been doing business for long)?
+Does it offer a money-back guarantee if it doesn’t deliver on a specific action — for example, clearing negative information from the first few pages of a search?
+How long has the company been in business?
+Is it ORM certified?
+Keep in mind this is a relatively new field.

 - Pay attention to exactly what the company is providing.
-If a company says it can definitely clean up the information you want gone very quickly--in a matter of weeks--that’s usually a red flag.
+If a company says it can definitely clean up the information you want gone very quickly — let’s say, in a matter of weeks — that’s usually a red flag.
 Managing and changing information online is not a quick process.
-Beware of a company that promises all the information you don’t want online will disappear.
+Beware of a company that promises to make all the information you don’t want online disappear.
 Impossible, the experts agree.

-- Expect a proposal or package of services geared to you.
-Depending on how long the process takes depends on a number of factors--how much you posted, on how many sites and other variables.
-Many companies offer packages of several months’ duration; some offer year-long.
-After that, companies may offer maintenance packages to be sure your reputation stays as you want it.
+- Expect a proposal or package of services geared to you and your needs.
+How long the process takes depends on a number of factors — e.g., how much you posted on how many sites, and other variables.
+Many companies offer a contract of several months’ duration; some offer a year.
+After that, companies may offer maintenance packages to ensure your reputation stays as you want it.

 Do-It-Yourself Reputation Improvement

-- Find out how much information you don’t want floating around is actually out there.
-Google yourself (adding Bing and Yahoo if you wish).
-Do a search not only from your desktop but from your mobile and tablet (results can differ).
+- Find out how much information is actually out there that you don’t want floating around.
+Make sure you search Bing and Yahoo as well as Google.
+Also, search not only from your desktop but also from your mobile and tablet, as results can differ.

 - Keep track of what information is listed where.
-If medical information you want deleted is on a site that you can contact, email a request, asking that the information be deleted or blocked from being searchable.
+If medical information you want deleted is on a site that you can contact, an email, asking for the information to be deleted or blocked from being searchable.

 - Delete what you can from your postings on Facebook and other media that talk about your cancer.
-The more active you’ve been on these sites, and the longer ago you have posted about your cancer, the more likely that information is to be buried--a good thing.
+The more active you’ve been on these sites, and the longer ago you posted about your cancer, the more likely it is that the information is already buried.

 - Set up a Google alert.
-Plug in not only your name but your name and your company’s name, your name and title, or other ways people in your industry or profession might search for you.
+Plug in not only your name but your company’s name, your name and title, or other ways people in your industry or profession might search for you.
 You can keep track of that information as it floats up in the alerts.

-- Think beyond LinkedIn and include Twitter, Pinterest, Blogspot, Facebook and others, spreading yourself around.
+- Think beyond LinkedIn.
+Include Twitter, Instagram, Tik Tok, Pinterest, Tumblr and others, spreading yourself around.

-- If you can post a picture on professional sites, post a professional headshot, not your dog or favorite vacation shot or landscape.
-That will produce more rankings in a search.
+- If you can post a picture on professional sites, post a professional head shot, not a photo of your dog or your favorite vacation spot.
+A picture will produce more rankings in a search.

-- In the profiles, focus most on defining who you are, professionally.
-(Bonus: you'll be more focused on what you want professionally in your next job interview, review, or meeting about a promotion.)
+- In site profiles, focus most on defining who you are professionally.
+(This will also help you focus more on what you want professionally during your next job interview, review or meeting about a promotion.)

-The do-it-yourself steps may be enough to resurrect your professional image online.
-If so, you can repeat the do-it-yourself measures in a few months, then decide if you can still go it alone or your need the pros.
+The do-it-yourself steps may be enough to reconstruct your professional image online.
+If so, you can repeat these measures in a few months, then decide if you can still go it alone or your need the pros.